jobovy/galpy/doc/source/installation.rst

 <http://www.gnu.org/software/gsl/>`_) was unavailable during galpy's
 installation, causing the C extensions not to be compiled.
 Most of the galpy code will still run, but slower because it will run in pure Python.
-The code currently requires GSL versions >= 1.14 and < 2 (but the latter is being worked on).
+The code requires GSL versions >= 1.14.
 If you believe that the correct GSL version is installed for galpy, check that the library can be found during installation (see :ref:`below <gsl_cflags>`).

 I get the warning "galpyWarning: actionAngleTorus_c extension module not loaded, because galpy_actionAngleTorus_c.so image was not found"
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++